 Today we’re going to take you for a culture trip through some of our favorite Japanese movies.

 Aside from foods, movies are often one of the best gateways to have a closer look at one culture.
-If you are familiar with foreign films, you would probably agree that Japanese cinema is one of its kinds.
+If you are familiar with foreign films, you would probably agree that Japanese cinema is one of its kind.

 From food-theme movies, to classic movies to cult-following anime, each genre is an art form itself.
 They are compelling, daring, imaginative and distinctive in style.